AP® Calculus AB - Online

 - Discuss strategies in which they can build their AP Calculus programs and make it more accessible to and equitable for more students.

 Anthony (Tony) Record has just finished his 30th year as a mathematics teacher at Avon High School, a western suburb of Indianapolis, IN.
 During his time at Avon, he has played a role in helping the school’s AP Calculus program grow from 12 students to nearly 300.
 He received his B.A. from Indiana University and his M.S. from Butler University.
-In addition to his teaching responsibilities, Tony is an active consultant with both the National Math & Science Initiative and the College Board having trained teachers and worked with students in 27 states.
+In addition to his teaching responsibilities, Tony is an active consultant with both the National Math & Science Initiative and the College Board, having trained teachers and worked with students in 27 states.
 He currently serves as both a Texas Instruments T^3 Regional Instructor and a Reader for the AP Calculus Exam.
 Tony is a former Indiana State Teacher of the Year Finalist and Armstrong Teacher Educator with Indiana University.
-He has authored the AP Calculus AB curriculum for the KIPP charter school system across the United States and has written several test preparation materials for various print and online publishers such as Propel Enterprises, www.albert.io and GetAFive.com as well as worked as a problem reviewer for Barron’s AP Calculus AB/BC Prep book.
+He has authored the AP Calculus AB curriculum for the KIPP charter school system across the United States and has written several test preparation materials for various print and online publishers such as Propel Enterprises, www.albert.io and GetAFive.com, as well as worked as a problem reviewer for Barron’s AP Calculus AB/BC Prep book.
 He lives in Avon, IN with his wife and two teen-aged children.
-In his spare time, he loves to play guitar and is active in with central Indiana’s Hendricks Civic Theatre having appeared in several productions.
+In his spare time, he loves to play guitar and is active with Central Indiana’s Hendricks Civic Theatre, having appeared in several productions.

 How to Register